Rare field recordings with Shaker singers

-The booklet was first published in 2011 and reprinted in 2013 with corrections.
-This is the new 3rd edition with additional pictures of Shakers and their music, plus recordings of the interviews with the Shakers.
+The booklet was first published in 2011 but has gone out-of-print.
 It was written and edited by ethnomusicologist, Roger Lee Hall, one of the foremost authorities on Shaker music having researched and performed it for over 40 years.
-Read more about his extensive Shaker music research and publications -- CLICK HERE.
+To read about his extensive Shaker music research and publications -- click here.

 Also, there are several bonus features:

 Audio: field interviews with Shaker sisters at Canterbury and Sabbathday Lake between 1972 and 1987.

 The disc title is named after a song by Elder Joseph Holden (1851-1919) from Mt.
 Lebanon, New York.

 The late Sister R. Mildred Barker said in an interview that this was a favorite song at the Sabbathday Lake Shaker Community and was sung there for many years.